Common Mistakes First-Time Authors Make (And How to Avoid Them)

 Considerations

-Revise the manuscript carefully and seek peer feedback where possible.
+• Revise the manuscript carefully

 7. Ethical and Compliance Issues